 Before we end the discussion here of epistemic injustice, it is important to note that the work described above is part of the literature on virtue epistemology.
-10 Epistemic injustice is treated by incidental in Fricker's sense.
-Whether or not these will then contribute to further injustices will depend on the specific cases.
-For example, they may contribute to systematic discriminatory practices in mathematics, or they may be incidental.
-Nonetheless, we submit, understanding the kind of injustices that may arise from folk theorems is relevant to an understanding and betterment of mathematical practices.
+Epistemic injustice is treated by Fricker as an epistemic vice, also explored in detail in (Battaly 2017).
+Fricker's suggestion is to combat epistemic injustice with the epistemic virtue of epistemic justice, which involves a critical relevant to an understanding and betterment of mathematical practices.
 Our interest in a specific nexus of epistemic practices (mathematics) is mirrored in the interest in epistemic injustices as they occur in other scientific practices as discussed in (Kidd and Pohlhaus, 2017).
 We are indebted to Alessandra Tanesini for pushing us on this point.